DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - downside is that users or systems must find a way to securely share the key and hope the key is used only for the specified communication
         - symmetric encryption uses session keys
         - primarily employed to perform bulk encryption and provides only for the security service of confidentiality
-        - Nonrepudiation requires the use of a public key cryptosystem to prevent users from falsely denying that they originated a message and cannot be achieved with a symmetric cryptosystem, such as AES.
+        - 🧠Nonrepudiation requires the use of a public key cryptosystem to prevent users from falsely denying that they originated a message.
+Asymmetric cryptography is used for Nonrepudiation.
+Sender encrypt message (digital signature) with private key and receive decrypt message with sender's public key.
+This validates integrity and Nonrepudiation.
+        - 🧠Nonrepudiation cannot be achieved with a symmetric cryptosystem, such as AES.
         - "same" is a synonym for symmetric
         - "different" is a synonym for asymmetric
         - total number of keys required to completely connect n parties using symmetric cryptography is given by this formula: